60 seconds to shred fat, build strength, and transform your body.

-Dr. Phil Maffetone agrees that general movement surffices to strengthen your aerboic system.
+Dr. Phil Maffetone, an endurance exercise authority, states that general movement suffices to strengthen your aerobic system.

 I don’t advocate a low-quality diet.
-When you’re going to indulge, get some exercise first.
+When you’re going to indulge, first do some movement.

 Of course, putting some effort into physical activity can only help.

-The aftermath of an ambitious workouts may feel good, everyday movement is probably more important.
+The aftermath of ambitious workouts may feel good, but daily low-impact movement is likely more important.

 Reviews on the matter show otherwise: